groupeLIAMG/ttcr/docs/index.rst

 multi-core machine.
 The core computing code is written in C++, and has been wrapped with cython.

+The source code of this project is hosted on `GitHub <https://github.com/groupeLIAMG/ttcr>`_.

 If you use `ttcrpy`, please cite

 Giroux B. 2021. ttcrpy: A Python package for traveltime computation and raytracing.